Bill Shankly: Death and legacy

-From the mid-1990s, Preston North End started a complete re-building of Deepdale to convert it into a modern all-seater stadium.
-When the former Spion Kop end was replaced by a new stand in 1998, it was named the Bill Shankly Kop and was designed with different coloured seats providing an image of Shankly's head and shoulders.
+From the mid-1990s, Preston North End started a complete rebuilding of Deepdale to convert it into a modern all-seater stadium.
+When the former Spion Kop end was replaced by a new stand in 1998, it was named the Bill Shankly Kop and was designed with different coloured seats depicting an image of Shankly's head and shoulders.

 Shankly was made an inaugural inductee of the English Football Hall of Fame in 2002, in recognition of his impact on the English game as a manager.
 In 2004, he was an inaugural inductee into the Scottish Football Hall of Fame.
 David Peace's biographical novel Red or Dead, published in 2013, is a fictionalised account of Shankly's career as Liverpool manager.
 The novel was short-listed for the inaugural Goldsmiths Prize (2013).
 A hotel and museum opened in Liverpool in August 2015 dedicated to the life and career of Bill Shankly.
 Shankly also features in the popular Liverpool chant "Allez, Allez, Allez", which is frequently sung by Liverpool supporters, especially during European matches.
 Archived voice overs of Shankly ("My idea was to build Liverpool into a bastion of invincibility") appear on the track "Anfield Rap", a Liverpool FA Cup Final song from 1988.

 Personal life

 Shankly was married to his wife Agnes Wren-Fisher from 1944 until his death 37 years later.
 They had met earlier during World War II, when Bill was serving as a Corporal with the RAF and "Nessie", who was six years younger, was serving with the WRAF.
-They had two daughters - Barbara (born 1945) and Jeanette (born 1951) - and eventually went on to have six grandchildren, although their youngest grandchild and only grandson was born several months after Bill Shankly's death.
+They had two daughters – Barbara (born 1945) and Jeanette (born 1951) – and eventually went on to have six grandchildren, although their youngest grandchild and only grandson was born several months after Bill Shankly's death.
 Nessie survived her husband by more than 20 years, dying in August 2002 at the age of 82.
 On Shankly's appointment as Liverpool manager in 1959, he and his family moved into a house in Bellefield Avenue, West Derby, Liverpool.
 Nessie Shankly was still living there at the time of her death more than 40 years later.